 8) Secured property can be reaffirmed

-If you have property you want to keep that is secured by collateral (for example a car or a house), you can reaffirm the property.
+If you have a property you want to keep that is secured by collateral (for example, a car or a house), you can reaffirm the property.
 During reaffirmation, you create an agreement with the creditor to pay off some or all of the debt.
-In exchange, the creditor agrees to not repossess the property as long as you continue making payments.
+In exchange, the creditor agrees not to repossess the property as long as you continue making payments.

 9) Financial management course